SteveMayze/ZAM_PCS_Textecke/README.md

 Further deatils can be found on the project page (German) [41 Textecke](https://wiki.betreiberverein.de/books/projekte-aktuell/page/41-textecke-639)

 # Python Screen Marquee Effect
 Since revision 1. was not working the way it was intended to, an alternative was set up to run a Python Marquee type program on the screen only.
-The usage is still the same - the user presses the return key, enters a message and then presses the return key again and the text on the screen is replaced with the new message.
+The usage has changed somewhat from the original concept.
+The is now an input field at the bottom of the screen where the user can enter the text and send it off by pressing the Enter key.
+There is now no more a seperate window for the entering of the text.

 ## Setup